ytakefuji/covid_cases/README.md

 4. Draw a dual-axis graph with daily cases and daily deaths lines with curve-fitting lines respectively.
 5. Draw a dual-axis graph with extreme points (max and min points)
-6. Draw a dual-axis graph with extreme points using ticks.
+6. Draw a dual-axis graph with extreme points using ticks and legend.

 Hints:
 cases=d[d.location=='Japan']['new_cases']